Musxeto/berserk-gym/README.md

 ## Introduction

 Welcome to the Berserk Gym website project!
-This project is a personal endeavor to create a modern and dynamic website for a fictional gym, showcasing its services, testimonials, pricing, and more.
+This project is a personal endeavor to create a modern and dynamic website for a fictional gym, showcasing its services, testimonials, pricing, and much more.

 Live Demo: https://berserkgym.vercel.app